-With over thirty years of experience giving talks on the Chinese Jews, from the Tang Dynasty to the 21st century, China Orientations offers entertaining, educational, and inspirational talks on one of the most fascinating, yet least well known part of the Jewish diaspora, and the legacy that lives on today.
+With over thirty years of experience giving talks on the Chinese Jews, from the Tang Dynasty through the 21st century, Dr. Wendy Abraham offers entertaining, educational, and inspirational talks on one of the most fascinating, yet least well known part of the Jewish diaspora, and the legacy that lives on today.